Winter Storm FAQs

 her insurance policy.
 Your homeowners policy covers your home, not the

 The same applies to costs for removal of debris or repairs for an auto damaged by falling branches: the owner of the property damaged should file the claim, not the owner of the tree.
-Comprehensive coverage will cover cars damaged by falling trees.
+In regards to auto insurance, you must carry comprehensive coverage in order to have coverage available for fallen limbs or trees on vehicles.
+No coverage is available for fallen trees or limbs if you only have liability coverage on your vehicle.

 If your tree was dead or diseased and you are accused of negligence for not removing the tree earlier, assigning responsibility for the damage is more complicated, and you should consult your agent.